RCAF Lt. Gen. Kenny tours Luke AFB

-Royal Canadian Air Force leadership, including Lt.
-Gen. Eric Kenny, RCAF commander, receives an F-35A Lightning II briefing from U.S. Air Force Col. Matthew Johnston, 56th Operations Group commander, June 20, 2023, at Luke Air Force Base, Arizona.
-The Canadian leadership toured multiple units throughout the day, gaining insight on Luke AFB’s mission.
-(U.S. Air Force photo by Airman First Class Katelynn Jackson)
+LUKE AIR FORCE BASE, Ariz. – Royal Canadian Air Force Lt.
+Gen. Eric Kenny, RCAF commander, visited the 56th Fighter Wing to discuss training collaborations June 20, 2023, at Luke Air Force Base, Arizona.

+The RCAF and 56th FW leadership discussed Canada’s military modernization efforts and integration plans between the two partner forces.

+Both forces have a history of collaboration at Luke AFB, having partnered in Exercise Swift Strike, a bilateral training exercise between the RCAF and the USAF hosted by the 607th Air Control Squadron Nov.
+15 – Dec.
+9, 2022.

 |Date Taken: